bytejutsu/report/part_2_understanding_web_applications/chapter_2_introduction_to_web_applications/5_application_server.md

 {% endhint %}

 {% hint style='danger'%}

-Please note that I am talking about production-ready Application Servers and not Development Servers that comes shipped with most frameworks but can't handle concurrency.
+Please note that I am talking about production-ready Application Servers and not Development Servers that comes shipped with most frameworks but can't handle concurrency efficiently.

 {% endhint %}